Noviomagus Reginorum: Name

+Many places were (or probably were) called Noviomagus across the Roman Empire and may have been indeed a 'Newmarket', but pinning down exact locations has been difficult.
+The name element Novio- or Νοιο- has a natural meaning of 'new' in most European languages, but it collides with a meaning close to 'river', especially if spelled Navi-.
+The name element -magus generally meant a large flat area, such as a plain or a marketplace, but it could get reinterpreted and respelled as Latin magnus 'great'.

 History

-The settlement was first established as a winter fort for the Second Augustan Legion under Vespasian (the future emperor) shortly after the Roman invasion in 43 CE.
+The settlement was first established as a winter fort for the Second Augustan Legion under Vespasian (the future emperor) shortly after the Roman invasion in AD 43.
 Their timber barrack blocks, supply stores, and military equipment have been excavated.
-The camp was in the territory of the friendly Atrebates tribe and was only used for a few years before the army withdrew and the site was developed as a Romano-British civilian settlement.
+The camp was in the territory of the Atrebates tribe, whose rulers were friendly to the Romans, and was only used for a few years before the army withdrew and the site was developed as a Romano-British civilian settlement.

-Kilns have been found from the building in the early 1950s, and a bronze works from the Neronian or early Flavian period; and a dedication to Nero is dated to 58 CE.
+Kilns have been found from the building in the early 1950s, and a bronze works from the Neronian or early Flavian period; and a dedication to Nero is dated to AD 58.
 The River Lavant was diverted to provide a public water supply.
-The town served as the capital of the Civitas Reginorum, a client kingdom ruled by T. Claudius Cogidubnus.
-Cogidubnus debatably lived in the Palace of Fishbourne, a mile to the west.
+The town served as the capital of the Civitas Reginorum, a client kingdom ruled by Tiberius Claudius Cogidubnus.
+Cogidubnus debatably lived in the Fishbourne Roman Palace, a mile to the west.
 He is mentioned on the dedication stone of a temple to Neptune and Minerva.
-Other public buildings were also present: public baths are beneath Tower Street, an amphitheatre near the cattle market (this suffered stone-robbing in the late second century CE, by which time it was presumably no longer in use), and a basilica is thought to have been on the site of the cathedral.
+Other public buildings were also present: public baths are beneath Tower Street, an amphitheatre near the cattle market (this suffered stone-robbing in the late second century AD, by which time it was presumably no longer in use), and a basilica is thought to have been on the site of the cathedral.

 The town became an important residential, market and industrial centre, producing both fine tableware and enamelwork.
 In the second century, the town was surrounded by a bank and timber palisade which was later rebuilt in stone.
 Bastions were added in the early fourth century and the town was generally improved with much rebuilding, road surfacing and a new sewerage system.
 There were cemeteries outside the east, north and south gates.